-Our review found that a small number of Members of Congress or their staff knew of the state of the program prior to 2007.64 Briefings provided by the DEA touched only superficially on the state program.
-Following a Senate Select Committee on Intelligence oversight hearing in 2007, which included the program, the DEA's written responses to questions for the record addressed several oversight issues on the state collection, such as scope of collection, data retention, internal controls (consistent with those described above), and external disputes or judicial review.
-We found no evidence that the DEA provided to Congress a legal analysis of whether the state collection was authorized under 21 U.S.C. § 876, or that it was asked to do so during the period state was in operation.

-G. Termination of the Collection

-Shortly after the Snowden leaks in June 2013, senior DEA managers from the Intelligence Division, the Operations Division, SOD, and OCC convened to discuss the effect of these leaks on the DEA's bulk data collection activities, including the program.
-In July 2013, the DEA leadership met with Department senior leadership, including then-Attorney General Eric Holder and then-Deputy Attorney General James Cole, to discuss the program component of manager.
-In the following months, the DEA briefed

-White House staff and Members of Congress and their staff on DEA briefed DEA programs involving bulk collection.
+Our review found that a small number of Members of Congress or their program prior to 2007.64 Briefings provided by the staff knew of the DEA touched only superficially on the program.
+Following a Senate Select Committee on Intelligence oversight hearing in 2007, which included the program, the DEA's written responses to questions for the record addressed several oversight issues on the collection, such as scope of collection, data retention, internal controls (consistent with those described above), and external disputes or judicial review.
+We found no evidence that the DEA provided to Congress a legal analysis of whether the collection was authorized under 21 U.S.C. § 876, or that it was asked to do so during the period was in operation.
+G. Termination of the Collection Shortly after the Snowden leaks in June 2013, senior DEA managers from the Intelligence Division, the Operations Division, SOD, and OCC convened to discuss the effect of these leaks on the DEA's bulk data collection activities, program.
+In July 2013, the DEA leadership met with including the Department senior leadership, including then-Attorney General Eric Holder and then-Deputy Attorney General James Cole, to discuss the component of , among other programs.
+In the following months, the DEA briefed White House staff and Members of Congress and their staff on DEA programs involving bulk collection.
 The DEA also continued working closely with ODAG on issues related to bulk collection.

-DEA documents establish that, at the direction of the Department, the DEA suspended the second component of second on August 5, 2013.
+DEA documents establish that, at the direction of the Department, the DEA suspended the component of on August 5, 2013.
 We found no documents, however, stating the reasons for this decision or identifying who made it.
 DEA witnesses involved with the program told us that they understood the decision was made by ODAG, but told us they did not know the reasons.
 While we believe that the individuals who made this decision are no longer with the Department, based on the timing of the decision (made in the aftermath of the Snowden disclosures), the questions presented by ODAG when the DEA sought reinstatement (discussed below), and the fact that ODAG directed that any replacement program must be target-specific, we believe that reasons for the decision likely included concerns about whether the non-targetspecific bulk collection was within the authority granted to the DEA under 21 U.S.C. § 876(a) as well as the controversy and privacy concerns generated by the Snowden disclosures about the NSA's bulk telephone metadata collection.

-The program program continued, but Quick Checks and Formal Products were processed without the use of the program data tank.
+The program continued, but Quick Checks and Formal Products were processed without the use of the data tank.
 On September 25,

-64 Available records showed that only four Members of Congress received briefings between 1996 and 1997, 3 years after the program began, and then none until 10 years later in committee oversight hearings in 2007.
+&lt;sup>64 Available records showed that only four Members of Congress received briefings between 1996 and 1997, 3 years after the program began, and then none until 10 years later in committee oversight hearings in 2007.
 From 1993 to 2006, we found that approximately 35 congressional committee staff received briefings.

-2013, the DEA submitted a formal written request to the Office of the Attorney General (OAG) and ODAG to reinstate the several program, which included among the several attachments a legal analysis in support of Several ("DEA Reinstatement Memorandum").
+2013, the DEA submitted a formal written request to the Office of the Attorney General (OAG) and ODAG to reinstate the program, which included among the several attachments a legal analysis in support of ("DEA Reinstatement Memorandum").